aythels/Color-Oracle/README.md

 A (satirical) web application that attempts to characterize a person using adjectives based on the colors found in their Instagram profile picture.

+## Background

+The aim of our project was to create a tool utilizing a data driven approach to create social perceptions based on Instagram profiles as a way of exposing key biases in the use and misuse of data sets.
+We do this by associating prominent colors found in one's Instagram profile picture to three supposedly hyper-personalized traits.
+Color associations are used to create broader assumptions about a person under the pretense of computational data analysis.
+This project was inspired by the numerous AI generators that seem to suggest that data based processes are always trusted.
+We therefore hope to reveal the fallacies in believing that data is always factual, reliable, and impartial.

+In producing this project, the goal was to encourage the users of the tool to consider the wider implications of hidden algorithmic decision making.
+This is a particularly pressing question considering the rapid integration of AI and algorithmic processes in many social aspects including healthcare, law enforcement and job hiring.

 ## Methodology
 Website ColourLover's API was first used to obtain over 30,000 data entries in the form of a color represented by an RGB value and its corresponding user given title.